Becoming a Midwife

 We get asked all the time, what do I need to do to become a midwife?
 Well, here is a handy guide to the paths one can take to achieve that dream.
 Helping families grow is one of the greatest and most rewarding callings someone can fufill.
 Join us!

 There are two different types of midwives:

-Certified Professional Midwives do not have to become nurses or earn a master’s degree.
+Certified Professional Midwives or Licensed Midwives do not have to become nurses or earn a master’s degree.
 They enter straight into the profession of midwifery from high school or college (they are also called Direct-Entry Midwives for this reason).
-They either attend a midwifery school or go through an apprenticeship program to become certified.
-CPMs attend home and birth center births.
+They either attend a midwifery school or go through an apprenticeship program to become certified, and depending on the state you reside in, are not always licensed.
+CPM’s attend home and birth center births, but do not have hospital privileges.
 Many families feel that only CPMs are truly able to practice the art and science of midwifery because they are not subject to hospital policies and routines.

 Treasure Valley Midwives is a preceptor site for midwifery, family medicine residencies and family nurse practitioners.
 We are able to offer three full time student positions yearly and have smaller rotations available.
 Once you have established yourself in a program and have started to meet your requirements, get in touch!
 We have a strong mission to help provide better outcomes to families through incorporating tenets of The Midwifery Model of Care in all areas of practice.